-[Coronavirus] Human rights abusers don't wait for virus, MEPs tell EU
+[Coronavirus] Human rights abusers don't stop for virus, MEPs tell EU

 The Dutch, who first proposed the EU-level act, declined to use Magnitsky's name in its title for political reasons.

-But the ball was now in EU foreign relations chief Josep Borrell's court, after EU foreign ministers tasked him on 9 December to "prepare [legal] documentation" for the measures.
+But the ball was now in EU foreign relations chief Josep Borrell's court, after EU foreign ministers tasked him, on 9 December, to "prepare [legal] documentation" for the measures.

 "We believe that excluding Sergei Magnitsky's name would be a huge political gift to [Russian] president [Vladimir] Putin, who has made deleting Magnitsky's name from the title of foreign legislation a high priority," the MEPs added.

-It would also be "a terrible injustice" to Magnitsky's personal sacrifice, they said.
+It would also be "a terrible injustice" to Magnitsky's ultimate personal sacrifice, they said.

-The group of 46 MEPs came from across the political spectrum and included some big names, such as former Belgian prime minister Guy Verhofstadt and former Estonian and Polish foreign ministers Urmas Paet and Radosław Sikorski.
+The group of 46 MEPs came from across the political spectrum and included big names, such as former Belgian prime minister Guy Verhofstadt and former Estonian and Polish foreign ministers Urmas Paet and Radosław Sikorski.

 Borrell's tasking came before coronavirus burst on the agenda.